-While the recent market optimism for cryptocurrencies — such as Bitcoin, Ethereum and Litecoin — has encouraged millennials to use these cryptocurrencies in the place of standard banking, American college and university students should carefully consider the risks of using digital currencies.
+While the recent market optimism for cryptocurrencies — such as Bitcoin, Ethereum and Litecoin — on exchanges like Bitiq has encouraged millennials to use these cryptocurrencies in the place of standard banking, American college and university students should carefully consider the risks of using digital currencies.

 In his article, Joshua Althauser, a writer for Cointelegraph, the online newspaper offering the latest news on Fintech, Blockchain and Bitcoin, presents a survey on why millennials prefer banking using cryptocurrencies over traditional banking.
 One in four millennials invests their money in a digital currency such as Bitcoin instead of opening traditional bank accounts, claiming that they earn more from their Bitcoin investments and their money is safer.

 As outlined well in Marissa Cortes’s article on Study Breaks concerning the withdrawal of support from the use of bitcoin currency by American video game developer and digital distribution company Valve on their platform Steam, a digital gaming service, merits a second look into the hype about cryptocurrencies — especially for those students currently using or investing in cryptocurrencies.

 Although there is still doubt about his identity and developed initially unintentionally in 2008, Japanese-American computer engineer Satoshi Nakamoto did not envision creating an entire currency when he built Bitcoin, the first and still most significant cryptocurrency.
 Nakamoto’s now infamous white paper, or report, on what would become digital currency was “a peer-to-peer electronic cash system.”

 To prevent the occurrence of double spending, which is when one party in a transaction spends the same amount twice, Satoshi developed a record-keeping system to keep the network secure.